Familymoon Trip to Maine, August 2009

 Although more of a river man, especially whitewater, I love boats of all kinds and the sensation of moving thru water in various states of motion and stillness.
 As the Water Rat declared to the Mole in Kenneth Grahame’s 1908 classic, The Wind in the Willows, “Believe me, my young friend, there is nothing—absolute nothing—half so much worth doing as simply messing about in boats.”

 Kristina points to where she thinks we were at earlier that day, Mt.
 Battie.
 At first we’re certain.
 Fifteen years later, not so sure.
 And, it’s OK.
-We had a grand time exploring what some have called a “mini-Acadia” and now this “mini-Bar Harbor.”
+We had a grand time exploring what some have called a “mini-Acadia” and this town a “mini-Bar Harbor.”

 Town of Camden below the Hills.
 The large building in the center is the Campden Public Library in Harbor Park.